whage/whage.github.io/_posts/2018-12-25-resurrecting-the-blog.md

 The recovery process was very nostalgic.
 [My first post][jukebox-post] even mentions my past in online poker.
 There is [this post][magento-post] where I describe my experience with Magento that I tried to learn in about a week to create a webshop for a local company.
 It was a terrible failure as I couldn't deliever a single webpage in 3 weeks and the contractor got so upset with me he didn't pick up the phone for a month.
 I had no idea about webshops or backend development.
-Or [this gem][microscript-post] where I create a php script for cron to send me email notifications when a new versions of a font comes out instead of pinning its version in the URL.
-What a great idea.
+Or [this one][c] where I was just learning about C and was baffled by pointer arithmetic.

 Anyways, a few years have passed and my professional interests changed a lot.
-Well, everything changed a lot.
 I'll be publishing some articles that I've been secretly drafting.

 Here are the goals I hope to accomplish with this blog: